The Resorts Gal Guide to Disney’s Polynesian Village Resort

 A Note on DVC Resorts

 Disney’s Polynesian Village Resort is home to the Polynesian Villas and Bungalows, a Disney Vacation Club Resort.
 Therefore, this section of the resort operates a little differently from the average Disney Resort Hotel.
-Members of Disney’s Vacation Club will have a first-come, first-serve choice of rooms when reservations become available.
-However, it is rare for rooms to fill up, so Disney makes these rooms available on a cash basis to regular resort guests.
+Disney’s Vacation Club members will have a first-come, first-serve choice of rooms when reservations become available.
+However, it is rare for rooms to fill up, so Disney makes these rooms available for rent to regular resort guests.
+Therefore, you do not have to be a DVC member to stay at this or any other Disney Vacation Club Resort.

 Polynesian Resort Benefits